Shriners Hospital for Children (Houston)

 The Shriners Hospital for Children (Houston) was a non-profit, 40-bed pediatric orthopedic hospital, research and teaching center located in the Texas Medical Center in Houston, Texas, United States.
 At the time it was one of 22 hospitals belonging to the Shriners Hospital for Children Network.
-Faculty worked closely with the Baylor College of Medicine, Scott White Hospital and the University of Texas Health Science Center at Houston.
+Faculty worked closely with the Baylor College of Medicine, Scott and White Hospital, and the University of Texas Health Science Center at Houston.
 The hospital was accredited by the Joint Commission on Accreditation of Healthcare Organizations.

 Hurricane Ike

 Prior to Hurricane Ike in 2008, the cleft lip and palate program had been based at the institution's sister hospital, Shriners Hospital for Burned Children in nearby Galveston.
 The storm briefly closed the Galveston hospital, and in the interim, both burn and cleft lip patients were seen at the Houston orthopedic hospital.
 When the Galveston hospital reopened in 2009, the decision was made to keep the cleft lip program in Houston.